5argon/arkham-starter/sveltekit/src/lib/md/campaign-reference.md

 - These are programmatically generated from "data", rather than me hand-placing graphics like Google Sheet authors.
 For the programmer, it is easier to maintain and correct mistakes, or making the same improvement/fix across all campaign pages.
 - Some presentation can be changed using interactive controls, such as showing or hiding encounter set name for an entire page.
 - Some HTML techs can be used, such as hovering over the icon to see the full name, or color-coding the icon.
+(The icons are all black from the server, they are recolored live on the site.)
+The hover also works on mobile phone by tapping it.
 - Google Sheets are often massive and not mobile friendly.
 I want to be able to reference quickly from tiny mobile phone screen without much scrolling around.
 (Especially not too much horizontal scrolling.)
 - I don't want to keep a Google Sheet URL, I want it accessible from URL I can remember.
 (It is my own site after all!)
 - I want the loading performance to be better than Google Sheets, without the editing tools and unnecessary buttons.
+- This one's granularity is per campaign.
+Some prior works let you see usage statistics across all campaigns released so far, but I have no interest in that.

 ## Top Section